biglovisa/creact/README.md

 ```
 If everything is working properly, when you reload the page and select an option from the selector, you should see "about to filter" logged to the console.
 From the console, you can type "value" and you will get the value you selected from the dropdown.
 <br>
-Next we need to actually make the filterSkills function filter our skills list based on the value passed in from the select input.
+Next we need to actually make the filterSkillsByLevel function filter our skills list based on the value passed in from the select input.
 We will frist create a variable called skills set to an empty string.

 _body.js.jsx
 ```
-filterSkills(filter) {
+filterSkillsByLevel(filter) {
     let skills = ''
 }
 ```
 Next we will set up a conditional that will check if there is an exisitng `allSkills` property in the `state` object of the component.
 If there is such a property we'll handle it one way and if not, we'll do something else.
 ```
-filterSkills(filter) {
+filterSkillsByLevel(filter) {
     let skills = ''
     if(this.state.allSkills) {